Jami-Lee Ross moved out of National's offices in his absence

+"I was well looked after by the fantastic people at Middlemore, and grateful for their care.

+"On medical advice I remain on leave, but have given National my proxy vote to ensure Botany continues to be represented in Parliament."

-The office of Jami-Lee Ross has been packed up from out of the third floor accommodation of the National Party in Parliament House and moved across the road.
+Meanwhile Ross' office has been packed up from out of the third floor accommodation of the National Party in Parliament House and moved across the road.

 Speaker Trevor Mallard yesterday would not comment on whether he had held discussions with Ross about any return to Parliament.